 In the example document, paragraphs have not yet been given export tags and headings have been incorrectly tagged as text (P).

 - Using the Highlight export tags by color setting, you can clearly see which paragraphs have been tagged and how: Headings are orange; text paragraphs are blue, lists are green.
 The user now also sees that some paragraphs have not been tagged.

 - Using the right arrow in the MadeToTag window, the program moves to the next paragraph without an export tag.

-- From the PDF export tag drop-down menu, you assign the currently selected paragraph (here in TXT format) the “P” tag.
+- From the PDF export tag drop-down menu, you assign the currently selected paragraph (here: [Basic Paragraph]) the “P” tag.

 - Finally, the user needs to assign the appropriate export tags to the two paragraphs that are actually headers and not text.